-- The plastic lawn flamingo spawned a lawn greeting industry where flocks of pink flamingos are installed on a victim’s lawn in the dark of night.
+- The plastic lawn flamingo spawned a lawn greeting industry where flocks of pink flamingos are installed on a victim’s lawn at night while they sleep.

-- Don personally tended a flock of 57 plastic flamingos in his yard.
+- Don personally tended a flock of 57 plastic pink flamingos in his yard.

-How can you tell if you have an Don Featherstone signature flamingo?
+How can you tell if you have a Don Featherstone signature flamingo?

 Look for his signature: